What Does NxGen MDx Screen For?

 We screen for up to 120 genetic disorders that can affect your pregnancy, the health of your baby, and your family's future.
 You can learn more about our various screens — and which sets of screens (or "panels") align with where you are in your reproductive journey.

 What Your Test Results Mean:

-Gracile syndrome is an inherited condition that affects the ability of the mitochondria to convert energy from food into energy that is useful for the body.
-The BCS1L protein is part of an enzyme complex called Complex III that is required for the conversion process, and the complex breaks down very quickly when there is a pathogenic variant in the BCS1L gene, resulting in decreased cellular energy and organ damage.
-Gracile is an acronym for the symptoms of the disease: affected individuals have fetal growth restriction, aminoaciduria (abnormal presence of amino acids in the urine), cholestasis (impeded flow of bile from the liver), iron overload, lactacidosis (lactic acid build-up in the bloodstream), and early death.
-Individuals with Gracile syndrome typically do not survive beyond the first year of life.
+GRACILE syndrome is an inherited condition that affects the ability of the body to convert food into energy.
+Affected infants must find energy through other means, and this causes toxic levels of lactic acid to accumulate in the blood during the first few days of life.
+GRACILE is an acronym for the symptoms of the disease: Growth Restriction, Aminoaciduria (abnormal presence of amino acids in the urine), Cholestasis (impeded flow of bile from the liver), Iron Overload, Lactic Acidosis (lactic acid buildup in the bloodstream), and Early Death.
+Individuals with GRACILE syndrome usually do not survive beyond the first few months of life.

 Talk to a Genetic Counselor